 In the above program, the id of the constant is indicated with uppercase letters, which is the convention in defining constants.
 And, PHP constants are case sensitive.
 That is, if we use pi instead PI for a PHP print statement, then both won’t display the same result.

 We can define constants with an alternative way by using const keyword.
 But, this will work in PHP version 5.3.0 and greater.
 Before that, the const keyword is used to define PHP constants, only inside classes.

-We can use the id of constant as it is, to access them.
-And we can also use constant() function of PHP, to get the value of constant when its id is not obviously known.
+We can use the id of a constant as it is, to access them.
+And we can also use the constant() function of PHP, to get the value of constant when its id is not obviously known.
 For example,

 define("PI",3.14); define("USERTYPE","GUEST"); $constant = $_POST["constantName"]; echo constant($constant);

 We can dump all the defined constants into an array using get_defined_constants() function.
-If we pass the Boolean value true as an argument, then this function will return array of entire PHP core constants, PCRE extension constants and also the user defined constants.
+If we pass the Boolean value true as an argument, then this function will return an array of entire PHP core constants, PCRE extension constants and also the user defined constants.
 Otherwise, it will return only the core constants of PHP like E_ERROR, E_WARNING and etc.